March 14, 1945

 Like

-8. Kevin Anderson says:
+8. Kevin Anderson's avatar Kevin Anderson says:

 Allen, like another poster already said, it is still very sad to read of someone’s death, even if it was 70 years ago.
 It was like he just died yesterday and I want to say “I’m so sorry for your loss.”
 I am so glad Verne’s commanders thought to mail home to your mother the diary you’ve been providing the entries from; it would have been so easy for them to just toss it aside.
 Reading your snippets from your dad made him very alive to us, as I hope he still is for you.
 To have it end so close to the end of the conflict in Europe has it seem all the more tragic.
 I will have such an anniversary later this year, in November, when it will be 70 years since my dad’s oldest brother died here in the States in a crash on a cross-country flight of a B-25 in the mountains on the Kentucky/Tennessee border; that too was a senseless, unexpected loss to the family, as he was due to get discharged soon and even sooner was coming home on a furlough.
 Such losses; you wonder how all our relatives and neighbors coped back then with the loss.
 At least we preserved many of these memories for this long.